 Section 25-47 (d)(7)

-(iii) For additions, alterations, and expansions to nonconforming structures, when nonconforming setbacks are considered the required setbacks, the only encroachments permitted are roof overhangs, sills, belt courses, cornices and other architectural features as provided for in Table 47-1.
-Additionally, unenclosed porches or decks not more than one story in height or paved patios are permitted to encroach 10 feet measured from the conforming setback line.
+(iii) For additions, alterations, and expansions to nonconforming structures, when nonconforming setbacks are considered the required setbacks; or for structures granted a variance to setback requirements, the only encroachments permitted are roof overhangs, sills, belt courses, cornices and other architectural features as provided for in Table 47-1.
+Additionally, unenclosed porches or decks not more than one story in height or paved patios are permitted to encroach 10 feet measured from the conforming setback line or the applicable setback line prior to issuance of a variance, whichever is applicable.

 Commissioner Frick made a motion to revise the Draft Code dated December 18, 2019, Section 25-47(d) and all relevant clauses that address the allowance of the encroachments into the 8-foot and 5-foot side yard setbacks for the R-3 and R-4 Districts.
 The motion was seconded by Commissioner Diel and passed seven to one (Commissioner Drewel was opposed).